 First Time Application (Third Country Nationals)

-Please note: Webster Vienna Private University is not able to give legal immigration advice and the outcome of residency permit applications is the decision of the Austrian authorities alone.
+Please note: Webster Vienna Private University is not able to give legal immigration advice or represent students as a third party.
+We cannot enquire or intervene on your behalf at the Austrian authorities.
+The outcome of visa/residence permit applications is the decision of the Austrian authorities alone.

 If you need professional legal assistance obtaining an Austrian visa or residence permit, please consult one of the following legal professionals.